DIY

 Step 5.
 Routing out the backside

-Since we wanted the look of a recessed panel, we needed to rout or rabbet a shoulder out of each panel where the wicker would go.
+Since we wanted the look of a recessed panel, we needed to route or rabbet a shoulder out of each panel where the wicker would go.
 I started with a ½” rabbeting bit and worked my way down so that the groove landed 1” from the face and 1” from the rear, perfectly centered on each panel.
 This process is dusty, loud, and takes a lot of time.
 Very important to be patient and go slow.
 Once all edges were routed out, we took sandpaper and broke the sharp inside edge before installing the wicker.

 Step 6.
 Polyurethane